CHECK

 UGLY DUCKLING RULE

-Even if a mole does not fulfil the ABCDE criteria, if it is obviously different from the other moles and spots around it, it could be considered suspicious.
+Even if a mole does not fulfil the SCAN criteria, if it is obviously different from the other moles and spots around it, it could be considered suspicious.
 This is the ugly duckling rule.

 Nodular Melanoma